plone/training/docs/voltoaddons/01-addon-basics.md

 that requires choosing between class components or function components, pick whichever feels better.
 Volto itself uses both styles.
-Although the function components are newer API and the use of hooks can make things more compact and reusable, they can also become hard to track, specially when multiple `useEffect` pile up in the same component.
+Although the function components are newer API and the use of hooks can make things more compact and reusable, they can also become hard to track, especially when multiple `useEffect` piles up in the same component.
 Don't feel that you have to stick to one style only, choose whichever feels right for the task.
 ```

-- Create `DataTable/index.js`.
+- Create `src/DataTable/index.js`.
 This step is optional, but it makes imports
   nicer across the project.
 In case you decide on omitting this file, make sure
   to adjust your code and imports accordingly.